koriwi/finite-state-machine/README.md

 use circuit_breaker::*;

-// now you need to implement the decider trait which emits event which decide which state to transition to impl Deciders for CircuitBreaker {
+// now you need to implement the decider trait which emits events which decide which state to transition to impl Deciders for CircuitBreaker {
     fn closed(&self) -> circuit_breaker::ClosedEvents {
         if self.data.current_amperage > self.data.max_amperage {